-As Australia and New Zealand’s leading online fashion and lifestyle retailer, we are acutely aware of the urgent responsibility that our industry has to better manage its social and environmental impacts, and to look after its people.
+As Australia and New Zealand’s leading online fashion and lifestyle retailer, we are acutely aware of the shared responsibility our industry holds: to better manage its social and environmental impact, and to look after the people who make it all possible.

 At THE ICONIC, sustainability isn’t optional.
-And diversity, inclusion and belonging isn’t a tick box exercise.
-Our agenda is driven by the moral imperative we have as humans and as a company to create genuine lasting change for the better of our people, our communities and our planet.
+And diversity, inclusion and belonging aren’t tick-box exercises.
+Our agenda is guided by our moral imperative to create genuine, lasting change that benefits our people, our communities, and our planet.

 Responsible Workplace